andrewskylegbalanza-sys/andrew-portfolio/README.md

 # Andrew Skyle G. Balanza Portfolio

-Academic and work portfolio website for Andrew Skyle G. Balanza, a Bachelor of Science in Computer Engineering student.
+Academic and work portfolio website for me, a Bachelor of Science in Computer Engineering student.

 ## Portfolio Sections